Centre for Epigenome Mapping Technologies (CEMT)

 The study of tagged chromatin is called epigenomics.
 Thanks to advances in technology pioneered in part at the Genome Sciences Centre, scientists have recently begun to understand more about how epigenomic tags work, and how important they are in the regulation of gene activation.
 In contrast to the genome, which remains mostly the same throughout an individual’s life, the epigenome changes during development and aging, in response to various external stimuli, and as the individual develops a disease.
 Thus, an understanding of what epigenome states exist in different cell types and how these states are specified is critically important to many aspects of human health and disease.

 The Centre for Epigenome Mapping Technologies project involves the establishment of a major Canadian centre of epigenome analysis at the Genome Sciences Centre in Vancouver.
+This data is hosted at epigenomes.ca.
 We aim to produce high quality reference epigenome maps, incorporating several different epigenomic modifications as well as matching DNA sequences and gene expression profiles, for several normal and cancerous tissues.
 We will also work on developing new epigenomic analysis methods and on improving the cost, efficiency, and quality of existing methods.

 Our team includes specialists in genome and epigenome sequencing, bioinformatics, and clinicians with expertise in specific human diseases.
 We collaborate with other Canadian epigenome mapping and data centres under the umbrella of the Canadian Epigenetics, Environment and Health Research Consortium, and are also part of the International Human Epigenome Consortium.